meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-project.md

 ## Pre-Requisites

 - Users you want to add to an meshProject needs to be added to the meshWorkspace first.
 Check out the `Onboarding your team to your meshWorkspace` guide.
-- Permissions: Your user needs either the Customer Admin or Customer Owner role in the meshWorkspace
+- Permissions: Your user needs either the Workspace Manager or Workspace Owner role in the meshWorkspace

 ## Step to Step Guide